Blackpool Corporation No. 40

 September 1934 deep rocker panels fitted and repainted in green livery;

-November 1936 major body repairs carried out and lower deck given upholstered seating.
+November 1936 major body repairs carried out and upper deck given upholstered seating.

 - Withdrawn from service